Road Trip Packing List

 This tee boasts all of the magical properties of Merino wool, including odor-resistance, temperature-regulation, and a fast drying time.
 It also feels nice—lightweight and breathable, but not thin.
 All of these features, paired with its simple aesthetic, mean that it’s quite versatile—wear it driving, hiking, lounging, or bar-hopping.

 With a sporty, outdoorsy vibe, this tee may not be perfect for a five-star restaurant, but it’s great for pretty much everything else.
-It has built-in 50+UPF sun protection and odor-control that’s comparable to Merino wool (not quite, but close).
+It has built-in UPF sun protection and odor-control that’s comparable to Merino wool (not quite, but close).
 We like that it’s moisture-wicking and lightweight, so you can turn off the air-conditioning and still keep cool.
 It’s also quick-drying, so you can use it during any water-activities that may arise on your trip.
+NOTE: Patagonia is in the process of updating the Capilene line to provide 50+ UPF protection, so availability may be limited.

 Made from a blend of Merino wool, the Icebreaker Siren Hipkini Briefs are ideal for life on the go.
 They’re breathable, quick-drying, comfortable, soft, and more importantly, odor-resistant, so you can go longer between washes (or opt for a quick sink wash instead).
 Bring two, so you can let each pair breathe between wears.